EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: Experiments

 ~ The main results of all MLLMs are shown in Tab.~\ref{tab:main_result}.
 In addition, we provide per-QA performance comparisons between day (striped bars) and night (solid bars) for paired QA types (Fig.~\ref{fig:gap}(a)) and report nighttime performance across all QA types (Fig.~\ref{fig:gap}(b)), based on averages across all models.
 Note that non–common case detection is available only in EgoNight-Synthetic, while dynamic events and actions are included only in the real-world data.

 From the results in Tab.~\ref{tab:main_result}, we observe that almost all MLLMs struggle on our benchmark, with maximum averaged accuracies of 30.93\% from the closed-source GPT-4.1, 20.06\% from the open-source InternVL3-8B, and 14.29\% from the egocentric EgoGPT.
+The wide performance spread also confirms that our dataset is sufficiently challenging and effective for distinguishing model capabilities.
 Fig.~\ref{fig:gap}(a) further highlights the performance gap, showing declines of 32.8\% and 25.0\% on EgoNight-Synthetic and EgoNight-Sofia, respectively.
 Together, these results underscore the substantial challenges posed by our benchmark, exposing the limitations of current MLLMs under nighttime scenarios and highlighting the need for more illumination-robust models.
 Beyond the overall trends, we note three additional insights from Tab.~\ref{tab:main_result}: i) Closed-source models perform best.
 Within open-source models, Qwen2.5-VL generally improves with scale, yet InternVL outperforms the larger Qwen2.5-VL (72B), suggesting that size alone is insufficient.
 The relatively low results of EgoGPT further emphasize the need for more robust egocentric models. ii) EgoNight-Oxford achieves the highest scores, but its illumination conditions are more challenging than those in EgoNight-Synthetic and EgoNight-Sofia (Sec.~\ref{supp:qa_examples}, Appendix).
 This indicates that without paired day videos and our day-augmented auto-labeling strategy, even human annotators face difficulties generating challenging QA pairs, underscoring the practical value of our dataset design; iii) Overall, performance declines across task levels (easy, medium, hard), validating the diversity and difficulty of our benchmark.

 From the per-QA results in Fig.~\ref{fig:gap}(a) and Fig.~\ref{fig:gap}(b), we further observe three key trends: i) Models perform better on perception-oriented tasks (e.g., object recognition, text recognition, scene sequence) than reasoning-oriented tasks (e.g., navigation, counting, non-common-sense reasoning cases) under daytime conditions.
 However, at night, perception tasks suffer larger performance drops, indicating their higher sensitivity to illumination, whereas reasoning tasks, though harder overall, are relatively less affected since they rely more on temporal and contextual cues. ii) MLLMs achieve substantially lower accuracy on our newly proposed tasks, such as lighting recognition, lighting dynamics, scene sequence, dynamic detection, navigation, and non-common-sense reasoning, suggesting that existing MLLMs generalize poorly to novel tasks compared with well-studied ones like object recognition. iii) Each dataset in Fig.~\ref{fig:gap}(b) emphasizes distinct aspects of nighttime challenges, together providing complementary perspectives that ensure EgoNight spans a balanced range of perception–reasoning difficulties under low-light conditions.